RCA Lyra

 Lyra is a series of MP3 and portable media players (PMP).
 Initially it was developed and sold by Indianapolis-based Thomson Consumer Electronics Inc., a part of Thomson Multimedia, from 1999 under its RCA brand in the United States and under the Thomson brand in Europe.
 There were also RCA/Thomson PMPs without the Lyra name, such as the RCA Kazoo (RD1000), RCA Opal and RCA Perl.
 In January 2008, Thomson sold its Consumer Electronics part including the RCA brand and Lyra line to AudioVox.
 RCA-branded PMPs are still being made today in its domestic market but no longer under the Lyra name.
-The Lyra was an early pioneer in digital audio players, although in later years most of its output were OEM products.
+The Lyra was an early pioneer in digital audio players, although in later years most of its output were ODM products.